 - A score of 80 is passing for graduate students, Practical Nursing, core courses and COR101 in Associate Degree Nursing, and medical BIO courses including BIO105/ BIO105L Microbiology, BIO111/111L Anatomy & Physiology I with Medical Terminology, BIO116/116L Anatomy & Physiology II with Medical Terminology.
-Grades earned below the minimum of 80 in all of the above courses will be awarded an F. - 2.
-A minimum of 73 is required for courses with the following prefixes: DEN (Dental Assisting), DMS (Diagnostic Medical Sonography), HIM (Health Information Management), HCA and LTC (Healthcare Administration), RAD (Medical Radiography), PTA (Physical Therapist Assistant), and SUR (Surgical Technology) programs.
+Grades earned below the minimum of 80 in all of the above courses will be awarded an F. - A minimum of 73 is required for courses with the following prefixes: DEN (Dental Assisting), DMS (Diagnostic Medical Sonography), HIM (Health Information Management), HCA and LTC (Healthcare Administration), RAD (Medical Radiography), PTA (Physical Therapist Assistant), and SUR (Surgical Technology) programs.
 NUR courses in the BSN program require a minimum grade of 73.
-A minimum of 73 is required for the following courses: Medical Assisting courses: MED133, MED158, MED235, MED238, MED239 and Massage Therapy courses: MTP107, MTP110, MTP114, MTP115.
+A minimum of 73 is required for the following courses: Medical Assisting courses: MED158, MED159, MED229, MED232, MED239 and Massage Therapy courses: MTP107, MTP110, MTP114, MTP115.
 Grades earned below the minimum of 73 in all of the above courses will be awarded an F.

 Withdrawal Grades.
 A student may withdraw without academic penalty from any course during the add/drop period of each term.
 The assigned grade of "W" is not included in the calculation of any grade point average.
-The student will be permitted to withdraw and receive a "W" the first and second attempt of a the specific course however, the student is not permitted to withdraw from the third time and final attempt.
+The student will be permitted to withdraw and receive a "W" the first and second attempt of the specific course; however, the student is not permitted to withdraw from the third and final attempt.

 Incomplete grades.
-Incomplete ("T") grade may be assigned at the faculty member's discretion upon request by the student to permit the student time to complete required coursework which he/she was prevented from completing in a timely manner due to non-academic reasons.
+Incomplete ("I") grade may be assigned at the faculty member's discretion upon request by the student to permit the student time to complete required coursework which s/he was prevented from completing in a timely manner due to non-academic reasons.
 The faculty member may require the student to document the request to assist in the decision.
-The faculty member may choose not to grant the request.
-The "T" grade should be considered only when the student has the potential to earn a passing grade if the missing work is made up.
+The "I" grade should be considered only when the student has the potential to earn a passing grade if the missing work is made up.

-To be eligible for an "I" grade, the student must have a passing grade in the course at the time of the request based upon the required coursework up to that point and must have completed at least 75% of the course work.
-All incomplete work must be completed within the first week of the immediately subsequent term; exceptions must be approved by the Campus Director of Academic Affairs of his/her designee.
+To be eligible for an "I" grade, the student must have a passing grade in the course at the time of the request, based upon the required coursework up to that point and must have completed at least 75 percent of the course work.
+All incomplete work must be completed within the first week of the following term; exceptions must be approved by the Campus Director of Academic Affairs or his/her designee.
 When the work is completed, the faculty member will submit a grade change form with the final grade earned.
 If the work is not completed within the prescribed time frame, the "I" will automatically change to a permanent "F" grade.
 The student will be informed of the final grade assigned.

 Final grades.
-Once the grades are posted, they will become final on the last day of the immediately subsequent term's add/drop period, unless a student appeals the grade.
-See the Grades Appeals (p.
-118) and Grade Report (p.
-124) sections of this Catalog for information on appealing a final grade.
+Once the grades are posted, they will become final on the last day of the following term's add/drop period, unless a student appeals the grade.
+See the Grades Report Appeals and Grade Report sections of this Catalog for information on appealing a final grade.